How to Create a Realistic Design, Price and Construction Timeline

 Ultimately, if you set a well-considered budget from the beginning, that number can always be adjusted up or down as the decision making progresses.
 Without that starting point, people renovating often get to a place later in the project where they are suddenly shocked by how the numbers are adding up.
 With a budget to follow, you and your design assistants can avoid “sticker shock” and compile a realistic budget and design that brings your dreams to reality.
 There is a great satisfaction to coming in on budget with a renovation that you are happy with and completing it on time.
 Setting unrealistic objectives in either case, can greatly reduce the satisfaction and enjoyment of a project you have dreamed of and taken so much personal effort, sacrifice and savings to create.
 Enjoy taking your time with the process – designing your home should be fun, not stressful.
 Follow a realistic project schedule and budget …… your design dreams will become a reality in no time.

-At Ekko Custom Cabinetry and Design, we strive to exceed your expectations.
+At Ekko Cabinetry, we strive to exceed your expectations.
 Whatever the reason for your renovation, consider this as an investment in your life and home – do it right the first time – you’ll be rewarded in your quality of life and the ultimate boost in your real estate value.
-Our custom kitchen and bath design staff can help you through a process that will give you the space you have dreamed of …. and deserve
+Our Calgary Custom Cabinets and bath design staff can help you through a process that will give you the space you have dreamed of …. and deserve

 T.E.
 (Tim) Pressey